MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/index.md

 ## [Detect Dark Mode](dark-mode.md)

-Dark mode can be supported in any Xamarin.Forms application using a combination of [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary) objects, dynamic resources, and platform knowledge.
+Dark mode can be supported in any Xamarin.Forms application by using a combination of [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary) objects, dynamic resources, and platform knowledge.